alessandra80/RunAnalysis/CodeBook.md

 The following 79 variables represent the mean(), grouped for Subject and Activity columns, of the signals described by the variable names and for which there is a little explanation.
 The original data were been normalised and bounded within [-1,1] so the results from which we start to make the course project were unitlless.
 Consequently, also the new results are unitlless.

+3. meanXaxisTBodyAcceleration :
+ 	mean of the time (T in the name) domain body acceleration signal on the X axis, coming from the mobile phone 		accelerometer (feature 		previously named tBodyAcc-mean()-X)

 3. meanXaxisTBodyAcceleration
  	mean of the time (T in the name) domain body acceleration signal on the X axis, coming from the mobile phone 	        accelerometer (feature previously named tBodyAcc-mean()-X)